percona/pmm-doc/docs/quickstart.md

     - Database username and password with access to login to the RDS instance.
     - Access to the RDS instance via a TCP port.

-    Here are the steps to add an Amazon RDS database instance for monitoring:
+    To add an Amazon RDS database instance for monitoring:

     1. From the PMM UI, go to **Configuration > PMM Inventory > Add Instance**.